mojaloop/reference-architecture-doc/docs/introduction/README.md

 ## Objectives
 Its main objectives are to:
-* Identify abstractions, interfaces and standardisation opportunities
+* Identify abstractions, interfaces and standardization opportunities
 * Propose solution patterns to common problems
 * Help enforcing technical design principles
 * Provide guidance to the actual implementation architecture